 Stage 1: The solo researcher (1 researcher).
 The first researcher does everything — study design, recruitment, moderation, analysis, reporting, stakeholder management, and tool administration.
 This generalist role requires unusual breadth, and the biggest risk is that the researcher becomes a perpetual service bureau, spending all time on tactical requests with no capacity for strategic research or infrastructure building.

 The AI leverage at this stage is transformative.
-A solo researcher with an AI-moderated platform like User Intuition can produce 3-5x the study volume of a solo researcher without AI.
-The platform handles moderation and initial analysis at $20 per interview, while the researcher focuses on study design, interpretation, and stakeholder influence.
-This makes the solo researcher viable as a longer-term model rather than a temporary stopgap.
+A solo researcher with an AI-moderated platform can produce 3-5x the study volume of a solo researcher without AI.
+The platform handles moderation and initial analysis at $25 per interview, while the researcher focuses on study design, interpretation, and stakeholder influence.
+This makes the solo researcher viable as a longer-term model rather than a temporary stopgap, particularly for organizations with 50-200 employees where adding a second researcher would be premature.

 Stage 2: The small team (2-4 researchers).
-The first hires enable specialization — one researcher might focus on evaluative research while another focuses on generative research, or researchers can embed with specific product areas.
+The first hires enable specialization.
+One researcher might focus on evaluative research while another focuses on generative research, or researchers can embed with specific product areas.
 The team needs lightweight processes: a shared intake system, consistent reporting templates, and methodology standards.
 The biggest risk at this stage is inconsistency — each researcher developing their own approaches creates quality variation and prevents institutional knowledge accumulation.
+The fix is a shared platform that enforces methodology guardrails across studies and a shared intelligence hub that makes prior research discoverable.

 Stage 3: The research function (5-10 researchers).
 At this scale, the team needs a research operations capability: someone managing recruitment logistics, tool administration, participant panels, and quality standards.
 The team splits into researchers who conduct studies and a research ops function that enables them.
 Research managers emerge to coordinate across product areas, prevent duplicate studies, and ensure cross-team learning.